rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 Most modern processors have an integer divide instruction which, for technical reasons, is very slow compared to other integer arithmetic operations.
 When the divisor is constant, it is possible to transform the division instruction to other instructions which execute faster.
 Most optimizing compilers perform this optimization, as can be seen on [Matt Godbolt’s compiler explorer](https://godbolt.org/z/xrYsbs).

 There are some tricks to divide by special divisors: A division by one can be ignored, a division by a power of two can be replaced by a bit shift, and a division by a number that is larger than half of the maximum value of the datatype of the dividend can be replaced by a comparison.
 By using fixed-point arithmetic, we can speed up division by all constant divisors.
-However, this is not as simple, and for this reason I will focus only on positive or 'unsigned' divisors.
+However, this is not as simple, and for this reason I will focus only on positive (or 'unsigned') divisors.
+For a number $n$ and a divisor $d$, I assume that we are interested in the *quotient* $\lfloor \frac{n}{d} \rfloor$.

 When it is necessary to repeatedly divide floating point numbers by the same constant $c$, it is often preferred to precompute $\frac{1}{c}$ and multiply by this instead.
 This is usually a lot more efficient.
 We can do something analogous for integers by using [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
 The basic idea is to pick a large constant $L$ that is easy to divide by.
 In decimal you can take some power of ten, in binary you would take a power of two.
 If we would have $c = \frac{L}{d}$ we would have $\frac{n \cdot c}{L} = \frac{n \cdot \frac{L}{d}}{L} = \frac{n}{d}$.
 However, $\frac{L}{d}$ is usually not an integer, and we need to round.
 Still, if $c \approx \frac{L}{d}$ we still expect that $\frac{n \cdot c}{L} \approx \frac{n}{d}$.